 The Buying software journey is getting harder and harder.
 According to Gartner, a typical buying group for a complex B2B solution involves six to 10 decision makers‚ each armed with four or five pieces of information they’ve gathered independently and must deconflict with the group.
-A survey shows that more than three-quarters of the customers Gartner surveyed described their purchase as very complex or difficult.
+A survey shows that more than three-quarters of the customers Gartner surveyed described their purchase as very complicated or difficult.

 At the same time, a new software implementation has the power to either boost your productivity and results or to discourage your team, depending on the choice you make.
 Therefore, you need to follow some steps that will make a difference in choosing the right software for your company.
 Here we have 10 flawless tips to help you with this process, so you can finally find the ideal software you have been looking for.